destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 ### Hide the data

-Yes it is that simple to go from an implemention that's just begging for bad data to one that protects your data and protects your right to modify your implementation later.
+Yes it is that simple to go from an implementation that's just begging for bad data to one that protects your data and protects your right to modify your implementation later.
 How exactly do you hide the data?
 With the public and private access modifiers.
 You're familiar with public-we use it with every main method.
 Here's an encapsulation starter rule of thumb (all standard disclaimers about rules of thumb are in effect): mark your instance variables private and provide public getters and setters for access control.

 ### Encapsulating in GoodDog class